Urinary tract infection (UTI) in cats

 What is urinary tract infection (UTI)?

-Although UTIs are fairly uncommon in young cats, the incidence is much higher in older cats, particularly those over the age of 10 years.
-UTIs in male cats are far more dangerous because male cats have a narrower urethra than female cats.
-When a UTI occurs, the bacteria can cause a change urine pH (acidity / alkalinity).
-High pH, meaning that the urine is too alkaline, can lead to the formation of crystals in the urine, which can become lodged in the narrow urethra of a male cat, causing a blockage.
-A blocked urethra is deadly and should be treated immediately by a veterinarian.
+UTIs are uncommon in young cats, with higher incidence in older cats, particularly those over the age of 10 years.
+UTIs in male cats are far less common but can be more dangerous due to their narrower urethra compared with female cats.
+Bacterial UTIs can cause a change in the urine pH, and alkaline urine can lead to the formation of crystals, which can become lodged in the narrow urethra of a male cat, causing a blockage.
+A blocked urethra is a medical emergency and requires immediate veterinary treatment.

 Infection of the bladder by bacteria is also known as “bacterial cystitis.”
-Sometimes the bacteria migrate from the bladder to lodge in the kidneys, causing a kidney infection called “pyelonephritis”.
+Sometimes the bacteria continue to ascend from the bladder to the kidneys, causing a kidney infection called “pyelonephritis”.
 Some cats will develop bladder stones (“uroliths”) with or without a UTI, which creates additional health issues.
 Recurrent urinary tract infections can contribute to the development of feline lower urinary tract disease (FLUTD).

 Symptoms of urinary tract infection (UTI) in cats

-There are several symptoms of painful or difficult urination that may signify a UTI.
-However, these can vary widely between cats, and can range from mild to extremely severe.
-Additionally, cats are often asymptomatic as they are able to mask their symptoms when ill, making it difficult for their owners to detect any signs of an illness.
+Cats often demonstrate painful or difficult urination in multiple ways which may signify a UTI.
+However, these can vary widely between cats, ranging from mild to extremely severe.
+Additionally, cats are often ‘asymptomatic’ as they may mask their symptoms, making it difficult for their owners to detect any signs except for a non-specific change in behaviour or personality.

 Some of the typical observable symptoms of a UTI are: